-In the Greek myth of Jason and the Golden Fleece, the two islets these lighthouses were built were called the Symplegades.
-They clashed together randomly, destroying any ship that passed between them.
+In the Greek myth of Jason and the Golden Fleece, the two islets on which these lighthouses were built were called the Symplegades.
+They clashed randomly, destroying any ship that passed between them.
 A line connecting the two lighthouses marks the northern boundary of the Port of Istanbul.
-The place where the lighthouse is erected is named Rumelifeneri, which today is a fishermen’s village in Sarıyer district.
+The place where the lighthouse is erected is named Rumelifeneri, which today is a fishermen’s village in the Sarıyer district.

-The lighthouse was built by the French in order to provide safe navigation for the French and British warships entering the Istanbul Strait from the Black Sea during the Crimean War (1853–1856).
+The lighthouse was built by the French in order to provide safe navigation for the French and British warships entering the Istanbul Strait from the Black Sea during the Crimean War (1853-1856).
 The lighthouse went into service on May 15, 1856, together with its counterpart.
-It was run by the French until 1933 when the 100-year concession was canceled and the Turkish authorities took over.
+It was run by the French until 1933, when the 100-year concession was canceled and the Turkish authorities took over.
 Today, it is maintained by the Coastal Safety Authority of the Ministry of Transport and Communication.

 The lighthouse is listed in Turkey under the code “TUR-053” and its radio call sign is TC1RLH.